 - 8 medium bone in, skin on chicken thighs

 - 1 teaspoon garlic powder

 - 1 teaspoon paprika

 - Preheat oven to 425 degrees F. Line a large baking sheet with foil and fit it with a wire rack.
 Spray the wire rack with olive oil.

 - Arrange the chicken thighs in a single layer on the wire rack.
 Untuck the skin from underneath each thigh and spread it on the rack, to make crispy skin.
 It's best if the thighs do not touch each other, so if you need to, use two baking sheets.

 - Generously spray the tops of the chicken thighs with olive oil.
 Sprinkle with the seasonings.
-Lightly spray again, then bake until skin is dark and crisp, about 45 minutes.
+Lightly spray again, then bake until skin is dark and crisp and an instant read thermometer reads 165 degrees F, about 40 minutes.
 Allow to rest 5 minutes on the rack before serving.